 previous studies didn't find an association between exercise and

+longevity and a third turned up a relatively modest link.
 Establishing a regular workout regimen remains elusive for many of us.

 "On average, we tend to participate in less physical activity and be